-In March of this year, the first fatality involving an autonomous car was reported when an autonomous Uber hit and killed a woman in the US state of Arizona.
+In March of 2018, the first fatality involving an autonomous car was reported when an autonomous Uber hit and killed a woman in the US state of Arizona.

 While this and other accidents involving autonomous cars have in some cases resulted in development of the vehicles being suspended, Ryan Eustice, Senior Vice President of Automated Driving at Toyota Research Institute (TRI) and Associate Professor at the University of Michigan, is hoping to create an uncrashable car.

 Eustice’s previous work has focused on technologies that help underwater vehicles better navigate and understand their surroundings.